fletchto99/unifi-tips/README.md

 # Unifi Tips

 This repo contains a bunch of tip/tricks I use in my Unifi setup.
 I should note that I'm running the USG Pro.
+Sorry for how unformal it is, this is mostly just a guide for me so I remember what I change :)

 ## Custom Software